michaelkzs18/topic_model_rental_car/README.md

 # Topic Model and LDA in Rental Cars Reviews
-Use Topic Model and Latent Dirichlet Allocation (LDA) to find 15 topics in rental cars review dataset.
+Created Topic Model and Latent Dirichlet Allocation (LDA) to find 15 topics in rental cars review dataset with bigrams, and using plLDAvis and nltk library.